Who We Are

 Our Story

-Community Living North Perth is a not-for-profit charity.
+Community Living North Perth is a not-for-profit registered charity.
 We champion and advocate for the inclusion and citizenship of people with developmental disabilities in North Perth.

 Community Living North Perth began in 1958 as a group of concerned parents in need of a school for their children with developmental disabilities.
 It has evolved into an organization that is committed to providing unique, individualized support to people with a developmental disability in partnership with their families, friends and the larger community.